Children big foot racing on Long Bay Beach

 Do a Wetland Eco-Tour

-A guided kayaking or paddleboarding eco-tour is an amazing way to experience the unique tropical environment, and offers an all-too-rare chance to see marine wildlife in its natural habitat.
+A guided clear kayaking or paddleboarding eco-tour is an amazing way to experience the unique tropical environment.
+It offers an all-too-rare chance to see marine wildlife in its natural habitat.

 Green turtles, stingrays, starfish, conch, baby lemon sharks, and nurse sharks are common sightings in the nature reserves.
 The red mangrove habitat islands of Mangrove Cay and Donna Cay in the Princess Alexandra Nature Reserve are found close off Providenciales.